davidxmoody/davidxmoody.com/src/posts/2016-06-04-blinkist-book-review-the-miracle-morning.md

 Silence seems very important to me.
 One thing that used to be a problem with my morning routine was that I kept using my phone too much immediately after waking up.

-I now keep my phone outside of my bedroom and make sure never to use it until I have already finished every other step in my morning routine.
-I feel like this already helps me to be more mindful while performing the others steps in my routine.
+I now keep my phone outside of my bedroom and never use it until I have already finished every other step in my morning routine.
+I feel like this helps me to be more mindful.

 However, I have never yet been able to stick to a real meditation habit, despite multiple attempts in the past.
 I recently tried [Headspace](https://www.headspace.com/) in another attempt but just kept forgetting to use the app.